o11y-weekly/o11y-weekly.github.io/2023-10-18_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 Computing logs is IO and CPU intensive and this part can be precomputed for metrics dashboards.

-To do it, collectors and agent can be use to transform logs to metrics.
+To do it, collectors and agent can be used to transform logs to metrics.

 Converting logs to metrics reduces CPU, IO usage but also rate (DPM : datapoint per minute).
 You can easily reduce 100K DPM to 5 DPM (5 metrics like max, min, p99, median, average per minute).